 IMPORTANT: This function is called in the context of the main user interface thread.
+This means, for example, that the script global variables will not be as expected.

 procedure RunAfterFileCompare(Filename, Diff, Whylgnored; var Action);

 Filename: The name of the file (not including the base path)